Three Strikes Law

 Taking a Second Look at Three-Strikes Laws

-There is much debate over the efficacy of three-strikes laws now that they have been on the books in many states for ten or 15 years.
+There is much debate over the efficacy of three-strikes laws now that they have been on the books in many states for many years.
 Although the laws were intended to make sure “the worst of the worst” criminals were never released into society, there is some evidence that the biggest impact has been on lower-level criminals.
 Many repeat robbers, for example, have been sentenced to life in prison in Washington, even though their crimes were not violent.